rvdhoek/Raspberry-MRTG/README.md

 - Number of open files.

 - Root FS Usage.
-SDcard space usage.
+SD-card space usage.

 - Number of processes.

 - Received and sent NTP packets.

 - Lan hosts.
-Number of lan hosts.
+Number of ip hosts online.

 - Round Trip Time Gateway.
 Time and timeout graph using ping.
+Email when a timeout has occurred.

 - Round Trip Time China.
 Time and timeout graph using ping.
+Email when a timeout has occurred.

 - Apache Total Accesses.
 Number of accesses local Apache server.